JiangnanShan/Control-Theory-and-Applications/README.md

 # Control-Theory-and-Applications
-this projrct is for stroing figs and equations of control theory.
+This project is for stroing figs and equations of control theory.